Editor’s Note: You can learn more about community measurement strategy by enrolling in our latest online course, The Community MBA. Learn more here.

 A slightly different version of the retention metric is to measure the “age” of your community.
 According to Bitergia co-founder Jesus M. Gonzalez-Barahona, “This term refers to ‘length of time in the project’ and measures how long ago each current member joined it.”
 If you retain members, the average length of time that members have been in your community will increase.
 An increase in community age is a nice proxy for the skills, experience, and the capacity of a community.

-In order to measure retention, you will need to define what an active community member means for your project.
+In order to measure retention, you’ll need to define what an active community member means for your project.
 At Mozilla, we defined an active community member as someone who had interacted with one of our community tools (mailing list, bug tracker, etc.) within the last 180 days.

-Once you’ve established a benchmark, you can then see how many people met that threshold or not during each period you want to measure, such as in a week or month.
-Be aware that different communities will need to have different measures of activity.
-For example, a community mostly made up of U.S.-based students who are active during the summer may want to define activity over an entire year or semester instead of 180 days.
+Once you’ve established a benchmark, you can then see how many people met that threshold during each period you want to measure, such as a week or month.
+Be aware that different communities will need different measures of activity.
+For example, a community of US-based students who are active during the summer may want to define activity over a semester instead of an entire year.

-One potential downside of measuring retention is that, by focusing on optimizing it to the exclusion of other metrics, you may fail to see the benefits of healthy turnover.
+One potential downside of measuring retention is that you may fail to see the benefits of healthy turnover.
 When some existing members leave, they make space for new people to step up and allow new ideas to enter your community.

 Always step back and look at the bigger picture with retention.

-A diversity measurement provides information about the level of different perspectives in your community around different factors, such as gender, age, or nationality.
-For example, the Wikipedia Statistics dashboard tracks which regions editors come from.
+A diversity measurement provides information about the level of different perspectives in your community around factors such as gender, age, ethnicity, or nationality.
+For example, the Wikipedia Statistics dashboard tracks where editors come from.
 Participation from multiple regions is seen as a sign of a healthy community effort.

 Similarly, the Dreamwidth community recognizes the value of diversity and calls this out as their greatest strength.

 A diversity measure is particularly useful for communities that are focused on innovative tasks.
-Ann Barcomb explains that “diversity should lead to a more creative approach to problems and less groupthink”.
+Researcher Ann Barcomb explains that “Diversity should lead to a more creative approach to problems and less groupthink.”
 This makes sense—having a wide range of perspectives on an idea should give you a wide range of potential solutions.

-A maturity measure provides information about the state of a community — are you just getting started or are you established and have all of the pieces you need to be successful?
-This is a good metric for new communities.
+A maturity metrics provides information about the state of a community.
+Are you just getting started, or are you established and have all of the pieces you need to be successful?
+This is a good health metric for new communities.

 Maturity measurements demonstrate progress in the early days, when you are ramping up your strategy and things are just starting to come together.
 A maturity score also highlights gaps and will help you put together a roadmap for how to evolve your community.

-You can do this by identifying another community like yours that has reached maturity to use as a model — what similar items does your community have in place and what items aren’t available?
+You can create a maturity metrics for your company by identifying another community like yours that has reached maturity to use as a model.
+What similar items does your community have in place, and what items aren’t available?
 The Community Roundtable also provides a foundational maturity model to measure your community against.

 This metric can also be made as sophisticated as you need.
 Instead of having a simple item count, Jim weighted items, so he could put emphasis on pieces that are more important to him.
-He also normalized the score on a scale of 1 to 100 so it could be put into a framework the business more easily understands — he could assign a maturity level using an A, B, C, D or F grade.
+He also normalized the score on a scale of 1 to 100 so it could be put into a framework the business more easily understands.
+He could then assign a maturity level using an A, B, C, D or F grade.

-No one metric can tell you everything you need to know, but if you tell a story that weaves together the different metrics that you’re monitoring, a clear narrative will take shape.
+No one metric can tell you everything you need to know.
+But if you tell a story that weaves together the different metrics you’re monitoring, a clear narrative will take shape.

 Dynamics within a group of people are complex, and one measure cannot capture all of that complexity.
-Consider using multiple measures to get a better picture of what’s happening in their community.
+Consider using multiple measures to get a better picture of your community’s health.
 This will allow you to tell a complex story that is a fitting reflection of the complexity of the relationships being built.

 Growth, retention, diversity and maturity are also not the only measures you can choose.
 Depending on your community’s goals, you may also measure interest, conversion, satisfaction, capacity, or development.
-To get a better understanding of best practices with community metrics, please share your metrics in the CMX Hub discussion around identifying key metrics for community health.
+To get a better understanding of best practices with community metrics, please share your metrics with the CMX Community and join the discussion around community health.